When your big dream is to become a triathlete at any age, the weather and outdoor temperatures will become foremost in your mind.

-Sometimes even the most logical ways to keep cool slip our mind when we are heading out in unfamiliar workout scenarios.
-Keep these tips in mind when the temperature starts to climb.
+Sometimes even the most logical ways to adapt to weather conditions can leave us in unfamiliar workout scenarios.
+Keep these tips in mind when the temperatures are uncomfortable.

-Not only does this make sense for your day wear, but truly applies to what you wear for your workout.
-Choosing materials that help wick away sweat, or picking your favorite cotton/poly blend loose fitting clothes will help.
-That cool feeling you get when you sweat is actually your sweat evaporating.
+Not only does this make sense for your day-wear, but truly applies to what you wear for your outdoor workout.
+Choosing materials that help wick away sweat, or cotton/poly blend loose fitting clothes.
+The cool feeling you get when you sweat is actually your sweat evaporating.

-Sweating more means replacing that water in your body to make sure you avoid exhaustion, heat related cramps or the worst scenario of heat stroke.
+Sweating more means replacing that water in your body to make sure you avoid exhaustion, heat-related cramps or heat stroke.
 Take your water bottle with you and keep sipping as you go.
 Small amounts of water more often will help you more than downing a full bottle in the middle of your workout.

 While you are thinking about hydration, stick to water.
-Sports drinks and other sugar based drinks will not help you replace what you will be sweating out.
+Sports drinks and other sugar-based drinks will not help you replace what you will be sweating out.
 Pedialyte is the only “sports drink” I recommend.

-Sure you are ready to go out and workout in the heat, but stay smart and pick a time of day that isn’t blazing.
-Morning or evening are your better choices.
+If you are not competing, be smart and pick a time of day that isn’t blazing hot or extremely cold.
+Mornings or evenings are better choices.
 Midday heat is asking for potential extra stress on your body, so plan your hot weather workout around the location of the sun.
 During cold weather running when the sun is closest during the day helps replenish vitamin D levels.

-Letting your body acclimate to the heat for just a few minutes at a time will let you know how much hot weather workout you can take.
-If you usually run, start walking and see how you feel for a few minutes.
-Bump this up with every workout and you’ll notice your tolerance builds up.
+Letting your body acclimate to the heat or cold weather for just a few minutes at a time will let you know how much of a weather workout you can handle.
+If you usually run, start walking and see how you feel for the first minute or two.

 You’ll notice that you will start sweating earlier, which is a sign your body is adapting.
 More sweat means you cool off faster, so that’s a good thing!

-If you are out in the heat of it, you may need to cool off quick.
-Remember these few simple tricks on how to cool your body down quick.
+If you are out in the heat, you may need to cool off quick.

-- Run cold water over your forearms to help reduce body temp.
+Run cold water over your forearms to help reduce body temp.
 You can do this in public areas by taking advantage of drinking fountains or restrooms.
 Spray bottles give you a nice spritz that when you fan your skin helps you cool down fast.
 Wrap the back of your neck or forearms with instant ice-packs.

 Watching for these signs will help avoid the more serious heat stroke issues.
 Don’t mess around with heat stroke and if you are feeling these symptoms, find help.

-It never fails that the race day environment will throw you a curveball with weather.
-It’s better to train in the heat so you are prepared when you are surprised with a heat wave that falls on your race event.
+It never fails that race day weather can throw a curve-ball with the unexpected.
 You will want to push yourself during a race, but during training is when you can work on improving workout out in the heat and in the cold and make adjustments before the big day.